pfmoore/shadwell/README.md

 * `is_binary`: Is this a binary (wheel) or source (sdist).
 * `tags`: The compatibility tags for this (binary) distribution.
   (`Set[packaging.tags.Tag]`)
+* `is_yanked`: Is this file yanked?

 ## Sources
-A `source` is any Python object - the only requirement is that it has a `get(name)` method, which yields candidate objects for the named project.
+A `source` is any Python callable that takes a project name as an argument, and yields candidate objects for the named project.
 Note in particular that it is *not* the responsibility of the source to do any sort of filtering.

-**TODO: Maybe just make each source a callable?**
+## Further possibilities

+1. Rather than having the finder return a flat list of candidates, maybe return a list of (version, ordered list of candidates)?
+   That allows callers to more easily select the best candidate per version.
+However, "prefer binary" may split the candidates for a version into 2 parts (binaries in one batch, sources in another), and that would be potentially *harder* for callers...